-Therefore, in order to remain productive over the months ahead, I encourage each of you to undertake a new hobby.
+Therefore, in order to remain productive over the coming months, I encourage each of you to undertake a new hobby.
 Or, be innovative in your approach to doing things from your former daily life in a different way.
-I am currently single and live alone, so the solo isolation at home will be challenging for me, as I am a people person!
-But there are countless things that I am looking forward to a personal level during this down time.
+I am currently single and live alone, so the solo isolation at home will be challenging for me, as I am people person!
+But there are countless things that I am looking forward to on a personal level during this down time.
 I plan on facetiming family and friends, listening to podcasts and reading books and blogs.

 There is always light at the end of the tunnel!